 Your business is as important as ever in trying times, perhaps more.
-It is a beacon of stability in your community, is a source of support for your employees, and produces something your customers still need.
+It is a beacon of stability in your community and a source of support for your employees, and it produces something your customers still need.
 If your business has traditionally served most customers in person, it may already (or may soon) suffer due to decreased customer traffic, inability to provide services due to health concerns, or government-mandated restrictions on activity.
 We want to help your business stay open even if your physical location cannot.

 Stripe builds financial infrastructure for the internet.
 We have experience working with many businesses as they shift from offline to online—and we support many online platforms that help businesses like yours operate online.

-We are optimists, but can’t predict how long it will take humanity to vanquish COVID-19, or how long disruptions will last in your area.
+We are optimists but can’t predict how long it will take humanity to vanquish COVID-19 or how long disruptions will last in your area.
 You should consider opening up online revenue streams if possible; they will help you both in the current circumstances and may provide interesting opportunities for growth into the future.

 Understanding the operating environment